-Rachel A Coulter OD, MSEd, FAAO, FCOVDDirector, Vision in Neurodevelopmental Disorders Service; Professor, Nova Southeastern University, Fort Lauderdale, Florida
+Rachel A. Coulter OD, MSEd, FAAO, FCOVDProfessor, Nova Southeastern University College of Optometry, Fort Lauderdale, FL

 This work was supported by a Nova Southeastern University Chancellor’s Faculty Research & Development Grant and a Nova Southeastern University Health Professions Division Grant.

 - Prevalence of Ophthalmologic Diagnoses in Children With Autism Spectrum Disorder

 - Ophthalmologic Disorders and Risk Factors in Children With Autism Spectrum Disorder